 Environmental Policy and Planning

-In addition to working closely with faculty on research and planning projects, EPP students sample from the array of courses and resources available at MIT and other Boston-area universities.
-Many also play critical roles in environmental and sustainability initiatives within the department, across the MIT campus, and in Cambridge, Boston, or other nearby cities.
-In the process, they gain a deep understanding the scientific, political, and social complexities they will face over the course of their careers
+In addition to working with faculty on research and planning projects, EPP students are welcome to sample from the array of courses and resources available across MIT and at other Boston-area universities.
+Many students also play critical roles in environmental initiatives on the MIT campus and in Cambridge, Boston, or other nearby cities.
+In the process, they gain a deeper understanding of the complexities they will face in the course of their careers and learn to become reflective practitioners.

 EPP Newsletters (click to view)